 - Experience of working with complex needs including ex-offenders and mental health

-- An understanding of working in supported housing or floating support services; with a demonstrable knowledge of Housing and other related Legislation
+- An understanding of working in supported housing or floating support services

 - Experience of key working, planned support, risk assessments, goal setting and advocacy with vulnerable people.

 - Experience of managing complex and difficult situations in relation to vulnerable client groups

 - Ability to effectively liaise with a range of service providers or agencies in order to establish or improve services for clients

 - Essential; understanding and knowledge of the current benefit system including housing benefit and local housing allowance rates and the ability to make a successful homeless application

 - Essential; understanding and knowledge of current housing legislation